kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Deltoid

 #### Answer: E. Deltoid - *FALSE* = B. Supraspinatus - TRUE
-- The rotator cuff holds the head of the humerus in the glenoid cavity of the scapula; supraspinatus is part of the rotator cuff.
-The four muscles that comprise the rotator cuff all insert on the greater or lesser tubercle of the humerus.
-Supraspinatus inserts into the upper facet of the greater tubercle of the humerus and the capsule of the shoulder joint.
-Infraspinatus inserts into the middle facet of the greater tubercle of the humerus and the capsule of the shoulder joint.
-Teres minor inserts into the lower facet of the greater tubercle of the humerus and the capsule of the shoulder joint.
-Subscapularis inserts onto the lesser tubercle of the humerus.
-The other four muscles listed are not parts of the rotator cuff.
+- Rotator Cuff
+	- Holds the head of the humerus in the glenoid cavity of the scapula
+	- Supraspinatus is part of the rotator cuff
+- All four muscles that comprise rotator cuff
+	- Insert on greater or lesser tubercle of humerus
+- **NOTE** The other four muscles listed are not parts of Rotator Cuff

+##### Muscles of Rotator Cuff - LEARN
+- Supraspinatus inserts into
+	- *Upper Facet* of Greater Tubercle of Humerus
+	- Capsule of shoulder joint
+- Infraspinatus inserts into
+	- *Middle Facet* of Greater Tubercle of Humerus
+	- Capsule of shoulder joint
+- Teres Minor inserts into
+	- *Lower Facet* of Greater Tubercle of Humerus
+	- Capsule of shoulder joint
+- Subscapularis inserts onto
+	- *Lesser Tubercle* of Humerus

 ### Q1.120
 After a road traffic accident the injured driver is noticed to have injury to an _infraclavicular branch of the brachial plexus_.
 The nerve most likely to be involved is: